-- Episodic TTH, occurring on fewer than 15 days per month, is very common.
+- Usually, fewer than 15 days per month.

-- TTH often begins during the teenage years and affects women more than men.
+- Often begins during the teenage years and affects women more than men.

-- Its mechanism may be stress-related or associated with musculoskeletal problems in the neck.
+- May be stress-related or associated with musculoskeletal problems in the neck.

-- Episodic TTH attacks usually last a few hours, but can persist for several days.
+- Usually lasts a few hours, but can persist for several days.

-- It is caused by the activation of a mechanism deep in the brain that leads to release of pain-producing inflammatory substances around the nerves and blood vessels of the head.
+- Migraines are caused by the activation of a mechanism deep in the brain that leads to release of pain-producing inflammatory substances around the nerves and blood vessels of the head.

-- Migraine is recurrent, often life-long, and characterized by recurring attacks.
+- Migraines are recurrent, often life-long, and characterized by recurring attacks.

 - pain of moderate or severe intensity